 Take the Richardson Road/Vogel Road exit and travel east to the intersection of Jeffco Blvd.
 Turn right (south) and Jefferson College Imperial will be on your left within 1.2 miles.

 Facilities - Hillsboro Campus

-The Library-Administration Building has offices for the
+The Library-Administration Building, The original 1966